November 08, 2017

-The 30MHz team meets with its fair share of farmers, in the Netherlands and the world over.
+The 30MHz team meets with its fair share of growers, in the Netherlands and the world over.
 We get to tour greenhouses, fields and storage facilities, and hear firsthand from farmers how they work, what their challenges are, and where technology can play a role in increasing sustainability and productivity.
 With just 24 hours in a day, though, we never stop being impressed by how farmers run their businesses, overcoming the unpredictability of nature to feed a growing population with limited resources.

 In agriculture, time is a precious resource.
 And as we hear from our partners and customers, it’s a resource that’s constantly in short supply.
 Modern agriculture is based on centuries of innovation aimed at overcoming the unpredictable elements of farming, but information on crops and growing conditions can always be more precise, providing deeper insights, saving time and improving yields.

 Smart sensing technology is a quick, easy and scalable way to improve predictability in farming